Xiaoping-Li/Notes/CSS/Position.md

 An element with `position: relative;` is positioned relative to its _normal position_.
 Setting the `top, right, bottom, and left` properties of a relatively-positioned element will cause it to be adjusted away from its normal position.
 Other content will not be adjusted to fit into any gap left by the element.

 ## `position: fixed;`
-An element with `position: fixed;` is positioned relative to the **viewport**, which means it always stays in the same place even if the page is scrolled.
+An element with `position: fixed;` is positioned relative to the **viewport** (_browser window_), which means it always stays in the same place even if the page is scrolled.
 The `top, right, bottom, and left` properties are used to position the element.
 A fixed element does not leave a gap in the page where it would normally have been located.

 ## `position: absolute;`
 An element with `position: absolute;` is positioned relative to the nearest positioned ancestor (instead of positioned relative to the viewport, like fixed).
-However, if an absolute positioned element has no positioned ancestors, it uses the **document body**, and moves along with page scrolling.
+However, if an absolute positioned element has no positioned ancestors, it uses the **document body** (_HTML page_), and moves along with page scrolling.

 **Note**: A "positioned" element is one whose position is anything except **static**.